GabrielllSilva/1Global_UI_Automation_Challenge/README.md

 ## Description

-This project aims to automate UI tests for the [Application Name].
+This project aims to automate UI tests for the 1Global website.
 The tests cover critical scenarios to ensure the application's quality and functionality.

 ## Technologies Used